arr-great-reviewers/arr-great-reviewers/README.md

 # ARR Great Reviewers

 Most reviews get written, submitted, and forgotten.
-But across all ARR cycles where Area Chairs have awarded "Great Review" recognitions, thousands of reviews were so helpful that they received this distinction.
-Yet these recognitions get buried at the bottom of stats pages, and the amazing reviewers behind them remain invisible.
+But across all ARR cycles, thousands of reviews were so exceptional that Area Chairs flagged them as "Great Reviews."
+These aren't participation trophies -- they're the reviews that saved papers from rejection, caught fatal flaws others missed, or suggested the key experiment that made everything click.
+Yet these recognitions end up buried at the bottom of stats pages while the reviewers who wrote them remain invisible.

-**ARR Great Reviewers** finally gives credit where it's due.
-This open-source project recognizes outstanding peer reviewers in ACL Rolling Review by collecting public statistics, computing comprehensive metrics, and publishing an interactive website that celebrates excellence in academic peer review.
+**ARR Great Reviewers** brings together all the "Great Review" recognitions from across ARR's cycle pages into one place.
+It allows reviewers to see their cumulative impact -- how many authors they've helped, how their reviewing has evolved, and where they stand among peers.
+It's a small way to acknowledge those who pour effort into making others' research better.

-Great reviews transform papers - they clarify murky ideas, identify crucial gaps, and push our field forward.
-Yet reviewers rarely get thanked for this essential work.
-This project is a way of saying what authors often think but rarely say: **thank you** to the reviewers who make our research better.
+The entire analysis is transparent and open-source, with code available in this repository, covering all ARR cycles where "Great Review" data is available.

 ## Quick start